sozercan/ratify/plugins/verifier/cosign/README.md

 A configuration flag called `cosignEnabled` is introduced to the plugin configuration.
 If this flag is enabled, the `ListReferrers` API will attempt to query for the cosign signatures for a subject in addition to the references queried using `referrers API`.
 All the cosign signatures are returned as the reference artifacts with the artifact type `org.sigstore.cosign.v1` This option will enable to verify cosign signatures against any registry including the onces that don't support the [notaryproject](https://github.com/notaryproject)'s `referrers` API.

 # Signing
-Please refer cosign documentation on how to sign an image using cosign using [key-pair based signatures]((https://github.com/sigstore/cosign/blob/main/USAGE.md) or [keyless signatures](https://github.com/sigstore/cosign/blob/main/KEYLESS.md).
+Please refer cosign documentation on how to sign an image using cosign using [key-pair based signatures]((https://github.com/sigstore/cosign/blob/main/USAGE.md) and [keyless signatures](https://github.com/sigstore/cosign/blob/main/KEYLESS.md).

 # Verification